viamrobotics/docs/docs/rover-resources/rover-tutorial.md

 With it, you can customize your rover by mounting additional sensors, lidar, robot arms...
 The following are just a few ideas, but you can expand or modify the rover kit with any components you want.

-For GPS navigation, we support NMEA (via serial and I2C) and RTK.
+For GPS navigation, we support NMEA (via serial and I<sup>2</sup>C) and RTK.
 Make and model don't make a difference as long as you use these protocols.
+See [Movement Sensor Component](/docs/components/movement-sensor.md) for more information.

 For lidar, we recommend Velodyne, or RPLIDAR (including A1, which is a sub-$100 LIDAR).